IsabellaSchoen/WizardChess/README.md

 Wizard = Harry Potter <br />
 Harry Potter + Chess = Normal chess with figures of Harry Potter's Chess <br />
 The result?
 Let's see this picture...
-Thanks for your attention and enjoy the game - may the power be with you!
+Thanks for your attention and enjoy the game - may the magic be with you!

 ![WizardChess](http://pm1.narvii.com/5911/905a076f5f18e128a97b760c72af1b438723da41_hq.jpg)